Astrid (satellite)

 Astrid-1 and Astrid-2 were two microsatellites designed and developed by Swedish Space Corporation on behalf of the Swedish National Space Board.
-They were piggyback launched on a Cosmos-3M launch vehicle from Plesetsk, Russia.
+They were piggyback launched on a Cosmos-3M launch vehicle from Plesetsk Cosmodrome, Russia.
 Astrid 1 on January 24, 1995, and Astrid 2 on December 10, 1998.

 Astrid-1

 Sweden's first microsatellite was piggybacked with the launch of Tsikada, a Russian navigation satellite and FAISAT, a United States communications satellite.